Configuration

 Model Tiers

-SciAgent uses four model tiers for cost-effective operation.
+SciAgent uses five model tiers for cost-effective operation.
 Configure in src/sciagent/defaults.py:

 | Tier | Variable | Purpose |